BOTULINUM TOXIN (BOTOX) INJECTIONS IN GENEVA

 photo botox jaw

-This treatment is only effective if the masseter muscle is strong.
-A wide jaw due to an imposing bone structure is not an indication.
+This treatment is only effective in cases of hypertrophic masseter muscles.
+A wide jaw due to prominent bone structure is not a valid indication.

 photo botox eyebrow lift

-The eyebrows are raised by blocking the two eyebrow depressor muscles, which are also responsible for frown lines and crow's feet.
+Eyebrow elevation is achieved by blocking the two depressor muscles of the eyebrows, which are also responsible for glabellar lines and crow’s feet.

 photo botox nose tip lift